CodeAcademyMHCC/2017-codeacademymhcc.github.io/projects/string-reverse.md

 Here are the steps we'll need to achieve in our JavaScript:

 - Listen for when the "Reverse String" button is pressed
-- Take the contenst of the text input and capture it in a string
+- Take the contents of the text input and capture it in a string
 - Reverse the contents of that string
 - Display the newly reversed contents into the `<div>` we've created with an id of `display`.